 You will always be the one who knows the most about you.
 In working with both present day experiences and past issues I provide a confidential, empathetic, and perceptive presence for you, to allow for the deepening of a relationship with yourself.
 Therapy provides an opportunity for self-discovery and personal growth that can include a chance to help heal from grief or trauma, find greater strength, improve relationships, and feel happier and more authentically yourself.

-If you are feeling low, sad, helpless, hopeless, angry, unheard, overwhelmed, confused (and the list can and does go on) - whatever you are struggling with, there is potential for relief.
+If you are feeling low, sad, helpless, hopeless, scared, angry, unheard, overwhelmed, confused (and the list can and does go on) - whatever you are struggling with, there is potential for relief.
 Events of the past sometimes feel as if they have altered us permanently for the worse.
 I have helped many clients discover deeper internal resources, greater self-acceptance, and the capacity to make meaningful changes in relationships and living circumstances, even if they could not, at first, see the possibilities.
 These life changes were brought about naturally through changes from within.

 Therapy can be challenging, but it can also be rewarding, and sometimes even fun.
 Within my practice I offer an opportunity for you to use creative expression, if you choose.
 We might discuss or examine dreams, creative writing, artwork, photographs, metaphors, stories, or even your imagined experiences from short guided meditations.
 All of these can allow you to access new visions of your life.
 None of them are required, however.
 It is equally as helpful, if it is better for you, that we simply speak together about things.